nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/validatornodemanual/_index.md

     Mar 15 16:27:02 wmt-sentry1 systemd[1]: Started Aya Node.
     Mar 15 16:27:02 wmt-sentry1 cosmovisor[122758]: 4:27PM INF running app args=["start","--home","/opt/aya","\u0026\u003e\u003e/opt/aya/logs/aya.log"] module=cosmovisor path=/opt/aya/cosmovisor/genesis/bin/ayad
     Mar 15 16:27:08 wmt-sentry1 cosmovisor[122764]: 4:27PM ERR Error dialing peer err="dial tcp <Validator.Node.Private.IP>:26656: connect: connection refused" module=p2p
+    {{< /highlight>}}

     > Note: Even though we see a *connect: connection refused* error at this point this is only due to the fact that we haven't yet started up our Validator for the first time.
 Seeing this error simply means our configuration has been laoded into our already configured **Sentry Node** successfully.
 Because we entered our Validator Node's ID into the *unconditional_peers* section of the config.toml file, this should not pose an issue.

-    {{< /highlight>}}

-    > Note we have now concluded our required edits to our already configured **Sentry Node's** set up.
+We have now concluded our required edits to our already configured **Sentry Node's** set up.
 We need to make sure that we have completed the above steps to **both** of our Sentry Nodes.

 We can now to return to our Valdiator Node to complete the rest of its set up.

 18. Before running our **Validator Node** for the first time there are some initial configuration changes that need to be made to allow for smooth operation and connection the to aya_preview_501 Blockchain.